Skip to main content

 Pixels (px) are fixed.
 16px is always 16px regardless of the user's preferences.
 REM units are relative, 1rem equals whatever the root font size is (usually 16px by default).
 The difference seems small until you consider accessibility: millions of users increase their browser's default font size because they have difficulty reading small text.

 When you set font sizes, margins, and padding in rem, your entire layout scales gracefully when users change their browser settings.
 Set them in px, and increasing the font size can break layouts because the text grows but the containers don't.
-That's why modern CSS frameworks like Tailwind use rem-based spacing by default.
+That's why CSS frameworks like Tailwind use rem-based spacing by default.

 This converter translates between px and rem using any base font size.
 The default is 16px (the browser standard), but if your project uses a different root font size, adjust the base to get accurate conversions.